 Mortality of Collared Wolves

-From 1986-2013, of 238 collared wolves that died, about 25 percent were killed by humans (mostly legal harvest when they ventured outside park boundaries).
-At least one-third were killed by neighboring wolf packs, generally in winter when packs roam beyond their usual territories.
+From 1986-2013, of 238 collared wolves that died, about 25 percent were killed by humans, mostly through legal harvest when they ventured outside park boundaries.
+(In other areas of Alaska where wolves are not protected, and in some areas where wolves are actively controlled, humans kill up to 64% of the wolf population annually.)
+At least one-third of the 238 collared wolves were killed by neighboring wolf packs, generally in winter when packs roam beyond their usual territories.
 The remainder (about 42 percent) died of other unknown natural causes.
 Many of these remaining wolves were too decomposed or consumed to determine the cause of death, but, undoubtedly, some of these also were killed by wolves.
 Other known causes of natural mortality include avalanche, starvation, drowning, old age, and disease.

 Wolf monitoring has had many benefits for park management, including achieving the original goal of assessing the causes of wolf mortality and the degree to which park wolves travel outside the park boundary.
 Another benefit has been knowledge of where active wolf dens and rendezvous sites are, so that closures can be created to protect wolf pups from human interference.